-The Company operates in Canada, Colombia, the Philippines, and Australia and it is therefore exposed to foreign exchange risk arising from transactions denominated in a foreign currency.
+The Company operates in Canada, Colombiaand the Philippinesand it is therefore exposed to foreign exchange risk arising from transactions denominated in a foreign currency.

-The Company's cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities are denominated in several currencies (mainly Canadian Dollars, Australian Dollars, US Dollars, Colombian Peso and Philippine Pesos) and are therefore subject to fluctuation against the Canadian Dollar.
-Such foreign currency balances, which are held in the Company's foreign subsidiaries, are subject to fluctuations against various currencies including the Australian Dollar, Colombian Peso, and Philippine Peso.
+The Company's cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities are denominated in several currencies (mainly Canadian Dollars, US Dollars, Colombian Pesos and Philippine Pesos) and are therefore subject to fluctuation against the Canadian Dollar.
+Such foreign currency balances, which are held in the Company's foreign subsidiaries, are subject to fluctuations against various currencies including the the Colombian Peso, and the Philippine Peso.

-The Canadian parent company had the following balances in foreign currency as at November 30, 2013 and February 28, 2013:
+The Canadian parent company had the following balances in foreign currency as at February 28, 2014 and February 28, 2013: